Merri/react-tabbordion/README.md

 [![Version](http://img.shields.io/npm/v/react-tabbordion.svg)](https://www.npmjs.org/package/react-tabbordion)
 [![Build Status](https://travis-ci.org/Merri/react-tabbordion.svg)](https://travis-ci.org/Merri/react-tabbordion)

-Provides base for handling state and styles for technically similar components such as tabs, accordions, option lists, multiselect lists and so on.
-This is not a pure component, but is ideal component for cases where you quickly need state and don't care about retaining it in cases such as when hydrating state from server.
+You need a stateful component?
+A component to simply drop in and get HTML elements to style as tabs, accordions, option lists, multiselect lists?
+And you don't need to care about cases such as hydrating state from server?

-Handles CSS classes using BEM convention; you write the styles (you're welcome to clone the sample styles), the only required style is:
+This is a component for you!

+1. Universal rendering: works on both browser and server, content accessible by search engines
+2. Powerful CSS: BEM with lots of modifiers for styling, fully customizable class names
+3. WAI ARIA: accessible for those who can't see what they're doing (sorry, couldn't resist the pun)
+4. Manages the state: be it "always one selected", "one/allow unselect" or "multiselect", your needs are covered

+The only required style is:

 ```css
 [data-state="tabbordion"] {